Getting lost is an art form we try to avoid most of our lives. Lost, we are taught, is something to fear and dread. Lost has connotations of chaos.

 Here’s our Guide on Where to Get Lost in the New Forest:

-Our favourite is Beaulieu Road.
-The walking north and south of the road here is superb.
+- 3. Beaulieu Road – The walks north and south of the road here are superb.
 It’s not as popular as many spots.
 Walk, find a spot in the heather, sit down, stare at the sky, you’ll be invisible and can take as much time to contemplate your own existence as you want.
 Skylarks love this area in the summer.
 Enjoy!